 22. JOHN WICK (2014)

-In an age of complex plots and clever twists John Wick arrived as the sublimely simple movie action fans had been hankering for.
+In an age of complex plots and clever twists John Wick arrived as the sublimely simple movie action-fans had been hankering for.
 In his directorial debut, former stuntman Chad Stahelski introduces us to Wick, a recently widowed former hitman who seeks revenge after his pet dog is killed and his favourite car is stolen.
 The fight scenes are raw, the gun-play is hard hitting, and Keanu Reeves is phenomenal as the man-of-few-words Wick, with the entirely believable reputation as the scariest, toughest, most dangerous hitman ever to take a life.
+A huge box office quickly amassed and a new Hollywood franchise was born.

 21. THREE BILLBOARDS OUTSIDE EBBING, MISSOURI (2017)